trpc/trpc/README.md

 - 🐻&nbsp; Easy to add to your existing brownfield project.
 - 😌&nbsp; No double-declaration of types on server or client.
 - 🔋&nbsp; Batteries included.
 React-library + Next.js/Express adapters. _(But tRPC is not tied to React - [reach out](https://twitter.com/alexdotjs) if you want to make a Svelte/Vue/... lib)_
-- 🥃&nbsp; Simple to use APIs for queries, mutations, & subscriptions.
+- 🥃&nbsp; Simple to use APIs for queries & mutations + experimental subscriptions support.
 - 👀&nbsp; Quite a few examples in the [./examples](./examples)-folder

+> _TRPC requires TypeScript > 4.1 because of [Template Literal Types](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html), but you can get some benefits with autocompletion etc even if you use raw JS._

 ---